LasagnaCake/Makai/docs/specifications/anima-lang.md

 |:-:|:-|
 | `,` | For waiting for previous commands to finish.
 User can skip this wait.
 If done so, will proceed from next `;` command.|

-### On the `:act` and `:scene` commands
+### On `:act`s and `:scene`s

 Both acts and stories can have named blocks inside them.
 You can perform a **scene**'s sub-blocks from outside its story, **but not an act**'s.

-To access a scene's sub-block, append `:<block-name>` to the name.
+To access a scene's sub-block, append `:<sub-block>` to the name.

 Jumps will be relative to the current block's scope.
 To jump to a different block in the previous scope (or global, if none), prepend the jump target with `~`.
-To jump via an absolute path, prepend the jump target with `:`.
+To jump via an absolute path (starting from global scope), prepend the jump target with `:`.

+In essence: An `:act`'s contents are private, and a `:scene`'s contents are public.

+### On the `:next` and `:perform` commands

+The state is comprised of the current actor state, global SP mode, and execution pointer.

+`:next` behaves more like how a `goto` would - immediately jumps execution to the block, without changing the current state.

+`:perform` behaves more like how a function call would.
+The current state gets pushed in the stack, and then reset to its starting value.
+Once the named block is done, the stack gets popped, and the previous state is restored.

 ### On the `[]` command